elisa-tech/ks-nav/README.md

 |Note          |The string gets copied to the database.
 Consider a sort of tag for the data set     |string  |upstream                    |

 **NOTE:** Defaults  are designed to make the tool work out of the box, if the executable is placed in the Linux kernel source code root directory.

+Currently the default DBDSN value is set to: host=dbs.hqhome163.com port=5432 user=alessandro password=<password> dbname=kernel_bin sslmode=disable
+to be consistent with the previous default configuration.

 # TODO
 * currently, kern_bin_db scans only the kernel binary image.
 Loadable